Xanthoparmelia joranadia

 Xanthoparmelia joranadia is a lichen which belongs to the Xanthoparmelia genus.
 The lichen is rare and is listed as imperiled by the Nature Conservatory.
 It is noted for being similar to Xanthoparmelia arida and Xanthoparmelia lecanorica.

 Description

-It grows to around 3–8 cm in diameter with shiny light yellow-green sub irregular lobes that extend 1–2.5 mm wide.
+It grows to around 3–8 cm in diameter with shiny light yellow-green subirregular lobes that extend 1–2.5 mm wide.
+It has cylindrical isidia on the upper surface.
+The lower surface is pale brown.
+Xanthoparmelia joranadia is a member of the Xanthoparmelia mexicana group, a complex of similar species that differ mainly in their secondary chemistry.

 Habitat and range

 Found in the North American southwest with a majority of observations occurring in north Mexico and the US state of New Mexico.

 Chemistry

-Xanthoparmelia joranadia has been recorded containing both Lecanoric and usnic acids.
+Xanthoparmelia joranadia contains lecanoric and usnic acids.